omgmad/hotstuffmm/README.md

 WALLET_ADDRESS=0xYourAgentWalletAddress
 ```

 > **Where to get an Agent Key**
-> Log in to [hotstuff.trade](https://hotstuff.trade) → Settings → API Keys → Create Agent Key.
+> Log in to [hotstuff.trade](https://app.hotstuff.trade/join/hot) → Settings → Agents → Add Agent.
-> An Agent Key is a sub-key with limited permissions — use it instead of your main wallet key.
+> An Agent Key signs orders on behalf of your main wallet.
+Your main wallet's private key never touches the bot.

 ### 5 — Run